Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - [ ] **[Is it a scam?](/guides/housing-scams)**
 - [ ] **Is the price fair?**
     The [ImmoScout24 rent atlas](https://atlas.immobilienscout24.de/) shows rent prices in the area.
-Furnished apartments are often much more expensive.
+Furnished apartments are much more expensive.
 If you can't afford the rent, the [immigration office](/glossary/Ausländerbehörde) can reject your [residence permit](/glossary/Aufenthaltstitel) application.[^2]
 - [ ] **Can you [register your address](/glossary/Anmeldung) there?**
-    Always choose an apartment that lets you do your *[[Anmeldung]]*.
+    Choose an apartment where you can do your *[[Anmeldung]]*.
 [It's very important](/guides/anmeldung-in-english-berlin#why-you-must-register-your-address), especially for recent immigrants.
 - [ ] **Is the lease unlimited?**
     Look for an unlimited (*unbefristet*) contract.
 A short-term lease means that you must move again in a few months.
 [Short-term leases are often illegal](/guides/housing-scams#temporary-leases).
 - [ ] **What is included?**
-    Most apartments come with nothing. [[WG]]s usually come with most of those things.
-Furnished apartments are common, but overpriced.
+    Most apartments come with nothing.
+No furniture, appliances, curtains or light fixtures. [[WG]]s might come with most of what you need.
+Furnished apartments come with everything, but they are expensive.
     - **Electricity**
         Is hot water included in your warm rent?
 If the building has central water heating, it's usually included in your *[[Nebenkosten]]*.
 If the apartment has a [tankless water heater](https://en.wikipedia.org/wiki/Tankless_water_heating) (*Durchlauferhitzer*), hot water is not included.[^3] Your *Nebenkosten* are lower, but your electric bills are higher.
     - **Kitchen**
         Is the kitchen (counter, sink, stove, fridge) included?
 Apartments *mit [[Einbauküche]]* include a kitchen.
 Sometimes, you must buy the kitchen from the previous tenant at a ridiculous price.
 [It's a common scam.](/guides/housing-scams#buy-the-furniture-to-get-the-flat)
-    - **Furniture**
-        Most apartments come with nothing.
-No furniture, appliances, curtains or light fixtures.
-You must buy and install everything yourself.
 - [ ] **How is the housing company?**
     Search for reviews of your landlord or housing company (*[[Hausverwaltung]]*).
-Some are famous for scamming tenants.
+Some are known for scamming tenants.
 - [ ] **Neubau or Altbau?**
     New buildings (*Neubau*) are often quieter and better insulated.
 They have concrete walls and floors.
 You hear your neighbours less.
 Old buildings (*Altbau*) often look nicer: high ceilings, hardwood floors, and a lot more charm.
 - [ ] **Which floor?**
     - **Top floor**
-        These apartments are quieter; you hear less traffic, and there is no neighbour above you.
+        These apartments are quieter; you hear traffic, and there are no neighbours above you.
 They get more sunlight.
 They are hotter in the summer, especially old apartments with bad insulation.[^12] Ask if they improved the insulation in the recent years.
 If you live in the attic (*Dachgeschoß*), the walls are at an angle, so the apartment can feel smaller.
     - **Upper floors**
         These apartments get more sunlight.
 There is less traffic noise.
 Check if there is an elevator.
     - **Lower floors, ground floor**